Cigdem Oztabak, freelance journalist/editor from Istanbul 🐈

 Does technology reshape our reality so much that we start to lose track of time itself?
 Have we transitioned from an authentic existence into a period where everything, while appearing to change, is actually static—like a bubble swelling without actually moving forward?

-First, to delve into this inquiry, we must align our understanding of language and the frameworks that define our existence.
-Are there clear distinctions between psychology and biology?
 Do "humans" hold a unique place in the cosmos?
 As we tackle these preliminary philosophical questions, we must also strive to step completely outside our personal experiences—not only transcending our race, gender, or socio-economic status but also transcending our very humanity and terrestrial limits.
 We aim to go beyond gravity, beyond the physical laws that confine us to conventional dimensions.
-This journey is not just about transcending and looking back due to our inherent human bias and limitations but about attempting to exist everywhere at once.

 But first,